Habel7/Habel7/README.md

 **Data Science Master's student in Adelaide** · Machine learning & retail analytics · Co-inventor on a published Indian patent for a real-time Edge AI wearable

-I like problems where the model has to survive the real world — noisy sensors, messy retail data, non-technical stakeholders.
+I like problems where the model has to survive the real world: noisy sensors, messy retail data, non-technical stakeholders.
 Currently working at Woolworths while finishing my Master of Data Science (Dec 2026), which means I spend my mornings inside retail operations and my evenings modelling them.

 ##  Featured work